Deba Ray College, Bhubaneswar

 Deba Ray College, Nayapalli, Bhubaneswar is a government aided general college in Bhubaneswar, Odisha, India, which offer courses in higher secondary (+2) and under-graduate levels (+3 degree).
 The courses in the higher secondary level are affiliated to the Council of Higher Secondary Education, Odisha and courses offered in the under-graduate levels are affiliated to Utkal University, Bhubaneswar, Odisha, India.

 History

 Deba Ray College was established in 1982 in Nayapalli, western part of the capital city of Bhubaneswar, as a Junior college at first in a rented accommodation, which later expanded to become a degree college as a composite institution.
 The college was later shifted to its own building, situated on 5 acres of land.
 The college has been named after its founder, Dr Deba Ray, who established this institution with the co-operation of a few local enthusiasts.

 Faculties

-The college imparts education in Arts, Science and Commerce streams as follows:
+The college imparts education in Arts, Science and Commerce streams.